Codingruinsmylife/Loan-Eligibility-Prediction/README.md

  2. **Jupyter Notebook (optional):** A user-friendly tool for running and interacting with out code.

 ## Code Structure
 The heart of our project lies in the **'loan_approval_prediction.ipynb'** notebook.
-This interactive document guides you through each step of the odel development process, from loading and exploring the dataset to training the Random Forest Classifier. <br><br>
+This interactive document guides you through each step of the model development process, from loading and exploring the dataset to training the Random Forest Classifier. <br><br>
 The **'requireements.txt'** file lists additional tools we used.
 Don't worry, you don't need to understand them in detail but just make sure to install them using the provided instructions.

 ## Usage
-Welcome to the implementation phase of the Loan Approval Predicition Model.
+Welcome to the implementation phase of the Loan Approval Prediction Model.
 Below, we provide a comprehensive guide on how to effectively the model within the Jupyter Notebook environment.
 ### 1. Opening the Jupyter Notebook
 Initiate your exploration by launching the Jupyter Notebook.
 Execute the following command in your terminal or command prompt:
 ```bash